How do I plan a wine tour along the Cayuga Lake Wine Trail?

 No. Each weekend has a specific itinerary to follow.
 Should you try to switch on your own, you won’t be on the list at the wineries and technically won’t have a spot at any of the wineries.

 Is the event ever canceled?

 Events are never canceled, even winter ones.
 Put on your parka and let the wine warm you up!

 Tickets are no longer available online; can I purchase them at the door?

 Nope.
 Even if the event isn’t sold out, ticket sales end the Thursday morning before the event weekend to give the wine trail office and the wineries time to prepare for the event.
 You *might* be able to sneak in if you call the wine trail office.

 What does my ticket include?

-Although each event is different, your ticket will generally include: a souvenir wine glass, a recipe collection, a wine & food pairing per winery visited, and up to 3 additional wine tastings per winery visited.
+Although each event is different, your ticket will generally include: a souvenir wine glass, a digital recipe collection, a wine & food pairing per winery visited, and up to 3 additional wine tastings per winery visited.
 Some will also offer ornaments, herbs, or roses.

 During events, are the wineries open for general visitors who do not have event tickets?

-Yes, you’re always welcome, but will not receive any of the event items, such as the souvenir glass, the food tasting, recipe cards, etc.
+Yes, you’re always welcome, but will not receive any of the event items, such as the souvenir glass, the food tasting, recipe collection, etc.